ThiryS/Ansi/README.md

  ### PROJECT

- Create a RGP game as part of the [Becode](https://becode.org/fr/) in Liège, Belgium.
+ Create a RGP game as part of the [Becode](https://becode.org/fr/) training in Liège, Belgium.

  Alotted time: 4 days.